ohler55/oj/pages/Parser.md

 ## How

-It's wonderfull to wish for a faster parser that solves all the annoyances of the previous parser but how was it done is a much more interesting question to answer.
+It's wonderful to wish for a faster parser that solves all the annoyances of the previous parser but how was it done is a much more interesting question to answer.

 At the core, the API for parsing was changed.
-Instead of a sinle global parser any number of parsers can be created and each is seprate from the others.
+Instead of a sinle global parser any number of parsers can be created and each is separate from the others.
 The parser itself is able to rip through a JSON string, stream, or file and then make calls to a delegate to process the JSON elements according to the delegate behavior.
 This is similar